junlarsen/llvm4j/README.md

-# Vexe
+# LLVM4KT

-Vexe is a tiny, yet efficient systems programming language.

-Vexe is currently in an early development stage.

-## Sub-projects

-- [vexe](vexe) The Vexe Compiler frontend
-- [vexe-llvm](vexe-llvm) Modern Kotlin bindings to the LLVM

 ## Getting Started

-Head over to the [wiki](wiki) page to get started.
+There were no decent options to utilize the LLVM from JVM.
+This subtree contains modern Kotlin bindings to the LLVM.

+LLVM4KT aims to cover most of the LLVM-C API.
+This is made possible using the [generated LLVM bindings for Java](https://github.com/bytedeco/javacpp-presets/tree/master/llvm).

+This project was previously a part of the Vexe project which was rewritten in Rust.

 ## License

-The entire Vexe project is licensed under the Apache 2.0 license.
+The entire LLVM4KT project is licensed under the Apache 2.0 license.

 [Apache 2.0](LICENSE)